mmurphy384/b9labs-splitter/readme.md

    we might like to record what was actually sent so that we could roll it back.
 THis can be built out to support letting all 3 parties approve the transaction.
   * JUST A THOUGHT AT THIS POINT
+7. More things to consider:
+  * Check the validity of addresses with a modifier
+  * Set up logs so that a web UI can read them (see 'solidiy elements' chapter)
+  * Review the fallback function.
+Right now, it's only payable.
+  * Still need to study re-entrance.